marklogic-community/corb2/README.md

 ```

 ### [Usage Examples](https://github.com/marklogic-community/corb2/wiki/Running-CoRB#usage-examples)
-Refer to the [wiki for examples]((https://github.com/marklogic-community/corb2/wiki/Running-CoRB#usage-examples)) of how to execute a CoRB job and various ways of configuring the job options.
+Refer to the [wiki for examples](https://github.com/marklogic-community/corb2/wiki/Running-CoRB#usage-examples) of how to execute a CoRB job and various ways of configuring the job options.

 ### [ModuleExecutor Tool](https://github.com/marklogic-community/corb2/wiki/ModuleExecutor-Tool)

 Sometimes, a two or more staged CoRB job with both a selector and transform isn't necessary to get the job done.
 Sometimes, only a single query needs to be executed and the output captured to file.
-Maybe even to execute only a single query with no output captured?
+Maybe even to execute only a single query with no output captured.
-In these cases, the ModuleExecutor Tool can be used to quickly and efficiently execute your XQuery or JavaScript files.
+In these cases, the [ModuleExecutor Tool](https://github.com/marklogic-community/corb2/wiki/ModuleExecutor-Tool) can be used to quickly and efficiently execute your XQuery or JavaScript files.